awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 + You can only restore Multi\-AZ DB instances that are backed up using the full recovery model\.

 The following are some notes about working with Multi\-AZ deployments for Microsoft SQL Server DB instances:
-+ Amazon RDS exposes the Always On AGs[availability group listener endpoint](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover?view=sql-server-2017#AGlisteners)\.
++ Amazon RDS exposes the Always On AGs [availability group listener endpoint](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover?view=sql-server-2017#AGlisteners)\.
 The endpoint is visible in the console, and is returned by the `DescribeDBInstances` API as an entry in the endpoints field\.
 + Amazon RDS supports [availability group multisubnet failovers](https://docs.microsoft.com/en-us/sql/database-engine/listeners-client-connectivity-application-failover?view=sql-server-2014#SupportAgMultiSubnetFailover)\.
 + To use SQL Server Multi\-AZ with a SQL Server DB instance in a VPC, first create a DB subnet group that has subnets in at least two distinct Availability Zones\.
 Then assign the DB subnet group to the primary replica of the SQL Server DB instance\.
 + When a DB instance is modified to be a Multi\-AZ deployment, during the modification it has a status of **modifying**\.
 Amazon RDS creates the standby, and makes a backup of the primary DB instance\.
 After the process is complete, the status of the primary DB instance becomes **available**\.